aiplan4eu/unified-planning/docs/showcases/04-service-robot.md

 1. **Efficient Modelling**: When modelling the planning problem it is tempting to use a large number of the domain modelling features that UP is offering.
 However, this reduces the number of matching planners for the resulting problem kind and this way leads to a high planning time.
 By limiting the features such that the problem kind was suitable for the planner FastDownward we were able to significantly reduce the planning time.

 2. **Optimality required for good robot plans**: It turned out that if we were using Fast-Downward in its standard mode the resulting plans often contained unnecessary actions.
 Executing such non-optimal plans on a mobile service robot looked strange to the user and increased the overall execution time as well the risk of execution failures.
-Setting an optimality guarantee the OneShotPlanner operation mode resolved this issue without a too high increase of planning time.
+Setting an optimality guarantee the OneShotPlanner operation mode resolved this issue with a reasonable increase in planning time.

 ## Resources